Submission Deadline: June 30th, 2018

 When are grantees notified they’ve been awarded a WFPF grant?

 All applicants are notified as soon as award decisions have been made.
-Grantees receive an email notice, followed by a Grantee Agreement to sign and return the NYWIFT office.
+Grantees receive an email notice, followed by a Grantee Agreement to sign and return to WFPF at the NYWIFT office.

 Who makes the decision on WFPF grant awards?